anlthms/neon-old/README.md

 ## Machine learning OPerations (MOP) Layer

 The Nervana Engine™ supports a set of operations called the [MOP](http://framework.nervanasys.com/docs/latest/ml_operational_layer.html).
-As long as end user code is written in a MOP compliant manner it will benefit from Nervana Engine's hardware acceleration.
-In this way, we have the ability to serve as an accelerator for other Deep Learning frameworks such as [theano](https://github.com/Theano/Theano), [torch](https://github.com/torch/torch7) and [caffe](https://github.com/BVLC/caffe). neon models are MOP compliant out of the box.
+As long as end user code is written in a MOP compliant manner it will benefit from Nervana Engine's hardware acceleration and scaling abilities.
+In this way, we have the capability to play with other Deep Learning frameworks such as [theano](https://github.com/Theano/Theano), [torch](https://github.com/torch/torch7) and [caffe](https://github.com/BVLC/caffe). neon models are MOP compliant out of the box.
 Do not worry if your favorite function is missing!
 We are still adding MOP functions so please [email us](mailto:framework@nervanasys.com).

 ## Upcoming libraries